Bart Allen: Death and return

-In Final Crisis: Legion of 3 Worlds mini-series, Bart Allen returns as his teenage self in his Kid Flash attire when Brainiac 5 enacts phase two of his plan to defeat Superboy-Prime and the Legion of Super-Villains.
+In Final Crisis: Legion of 3 Worlds mini-series, Bart Allen returns when Brainiac 5 frees him from the Speed Force as part of his plan to defeat Superboy-Prime and the Legion of Super-Villains.
 His resurrection is brought about by the activation of the "living lightning rod" first seen in The Lightning Saga.
-Brainiac 5 explains that Bart was destined to die one way or another, because his leap from child to adult had jump-started Bart's hyper-accelerated aging again, and that had the Rogues not killed him, he would have been dead of old age within months.
-Because he is needed for the battle against Superboy-Prime, Brainiac 5 sends the Legion back to the 21st century to use Wally West's lightning bolt to house Bart's childlike Speed Force essence.
-In the 31st, he then uses the combined power of the Lightning Lads and Lighting Lasses, along with XS running on the cosmic treadmill, to release Bart from the Speed Force.
-Bart and XS make mention that they feel a new strength emanating from the Speed Force, suggesting they can feel Barry Allen's return, although Bart believes it to be Max Mercury instead.
+Brainiac 5 explains that Bart was destined to die one way or another, because his leap from child to adult had reactivated Bart's hyper-accelerated aging; had the Rogues not killed him, he would have been dead of old age within months.
+Soon after Bart's resurrection, the Legion also revive Superboy.
+Together, the pair aid the Legion in defeating Superboy-Prime.